Ys: English language versions

 In 1917, Scottish folklorist Lewis Spence included the legend of Ys among the tales told in his book Legends & Romances of Brittany.
 One year later, Jonathan Ceredig Davies published a short version of the legend in the 29th issue of the Folklore journal.
 A few years later, in 1929, Elsie Masson also included it in her book Folk Tales of Brittany, citing Souvestre and Le Braz among her sources.

+The science fiction and fantasy writer Poul Anderson and his wife Karen Anderson published the novel The King of Ys in four volumes (1986–1988): Roma Mater, Gallicenae, Dahut, and The Dog and the Wolf.
+Their version portrays Gradlon as a Roman centurion, Gratillonius, sent to be the prefect of Ys.

+The Daughters of Ys (2020) by M. T. Anderson and Jo Rioux is based on the folktale.
+The graphic novel's adaptation follows Dahut's perspective of the events leading to the destruction of Ys.